 It is important to remember that regardless of the method of distribution, those responsible for crash data also hold the responsibility to protect the privacy of individuals involved.
 Steps can be taken to assist with this as outlined in WHO (2010).

 Data can be used to raise awareness about particular road safety issues, and to act as evidence and draw support for a certain policy, programme or allocation of resources (WHO, 2010).
 Common advocacy activities include workshops, news reports and campaigns.
 Advocacy is an important part of road safety – it can be the source of funding and public support.
 It is important to note that any advocacy material must take the target audience and the context of the recommendation/cause into account in order to have a desirable affect.
 WHO (2010) provides a number of tips for developing advocacy messages for policy-makers.
-Box 5.13 demonstrates the use of road safety data for advocacy purposes in Cambodia.
+The Cambodia case study demonstrates the use of road safety data for advocacy purposes.

 Road safety engineers are often the most common users of police-based crash databases for road safety work.
 Crash data is used to identify high crash risk sites, as well as possible identification of risk factors that are specific to the site.
 This is explained in further detail in Assessing Potential Risks and Identifying Issues.

 In the identification of problematic crash locations, target groups or particular risk factors, policy makers use crash data to approximate the size of the problem in terms of counts, severity, trends and the costs of road traffic injuries (WHO, 2010).
 It is therefore important that these individuals have access to crash characteristics, such as age group, crash type and road user group, so that they can make informed decisions about which high-risk problems get priority and what solutions can be effectively implemented.